 - Providing intellectual property advice on the purchase and sale of businesses, employer/employee relationships and joint ventures

-- Representing plaintiffs and defendants in trade secret, fiduciary duty, trade-mark, copyright, industrial design, and counterfeit goods litigation
+- Representing plaintiffs and defendants in trade secret, fiduciary duty, trademark, copyright, industrial design, patent litigation, and counterfeit goods litigation

 What is intellectual property (IP), and how do you protect it?
 In this video series, we will explain what IP is, the types of IP your organization may have, and tips and practical considerations to help you protect, enforce, and commercialize your IP.

 Laura MacFarlane explains the four main types of IP and provides examples for each.
 It is important to be proactive when protecting these valuable assets, and the first step is identifying what your organization has so that you can take the necessary steps to mitigate issues in the future.

 Richard Stobbe covers factors that determine whether employees or contractors own their creations under the Copyright Act and the Patent Act, as well as the importance of clear contractual agreements to safeguard valuable IP.

 What is considered a patentable invention and how can you check to see if your invention qualifies?
 Charlene Lipchen explains the legal tests that your invention needs to pass, what can’t be patented, and how to assess whether your invention is patentable.